 In 2006, around $6 billion of foreign investment had been funneled into microfinance institutions.
 In 2008, that number jumped to nearly $15 billion.
 Proving reasonable returns at low costs, microlenders can receive just as many rewards as the borrowers themselves.

 Microfinancing is a financial service made available to impoverished individuals who do not meet typical banking qualifications.
-Microfinance institutions create a rare opportunity for borrowers to lift themselves out of poverty.
-For example, with farm financing, an impoverished farmer can provide food for his community and income for his family.Learn More ➜
+Microfinance institutions create a rare opportunity for borrowers to access the financial system.
+For example, with farm financing, an impoverished farmer may access capital that he can then use to scale his business to provide food to his community and income for his family.Learn More ➜

 The Institute for Microfinance Research provides financial resources to microborrowers and investors.
 Have you taken an interest in this fairly new financial industry?
 You're not alone.
 Offering an approximate 98% repayment rate for investors and providing a small cash loan for those battling poverty, the microfinance market gives both parties incentive to participate.Learn More ➜